-Font Lock mode is turned on by default in all modes which support it.
-You can toggle font-lock for each buffer with the command M-x font-lock-mode.
-Using a positive argument unconditionally turns Font Lock mode on, and a negative or zero argument turns it off.
+Font Lock mode is enabled by default.
+To toggle it in the current buffer, type M-x font-lock-mode.
+A positive numeric argument unconditionally enables Font Lock mode, and a negative or zero argument disables it.

 If you have disabled Global Font Lock mode, you can still enable Font

 Lock for specific major modes by adding the function